 • Capacity: about 12 pickup truck loads, 8,000 lb weight limit

-• Driveway fit: large bin for commercial sites, generally too tall for standard residential driveways.
+• Driveway fit: best for large commercial sites and generally too tall for residential driveways

-The 40-yard container is built for new construction and large demolition work in the Lake Charles metro: we drop the unit with a hooklift truck, and the 8,000-pound rating handles your bulky mixed debris on long jobs.
+The 40-yard container handles new construction and large demolition across the Lake Charles metro: we drop this bin with a hooklift truck—the 8,000-pound rating covers your bulky mixed debris without the need for a second haul.

-The 40-yard roll-off is built for new construction and major commercial cleanouts: crews often pair it with a smaller yard-debris bin when the site clearing runs in parallel with the build.
+The 40-yard roll-off is built for new construction and large commercial projects: crews often pair it with a smaller yard-debris bin when site clearing runs in parallel with the build.

 Reinforced Concrete and Heavy-debris Containers

-Concrete, brick, asphalt, and packed soil require a reinforced lowboy—rated for 10,000 pounds—rather than standard bins used for roofing tear-off square sizing.
-We operate in Lake Charles by following EPA construction and demolition material management standards: heavy materials need short side walls to avoid overloading the transport vehicle.
+Heavy concrete, brick, asphalt, and packed soil require a reinforced lowboy—rated for 10,000 pounds—rather than a standard roll-off used for roofing tear-off square sizing.
+We handle these materials in Lake Charles following EPA construction and demolition material management standards to ensure the site remains clear and compliant.

-We always set the lowboy on driveway boards before a single piece of debris hits the ground: this protects your concrete from damage.
-If a job mixes demolition concrete with a home tear-out — we pair the lowboy with a residential roll-off container.
+We always set the lowboy on driveway boards before any material hits the ground: this protects the surface of your driveway.
+If the job mixes demolition concrete with a home tear-out — we pair the lowboy with a standard residential roll-off container.

 A matte-black low-side heavy-debris roll-off dumpster placed directly on a Lake Charles concrete driveway, with broken concrete chunks neatly stacked beside it under clean daylight.